DUNE/Sandbox-TDR/README.md

 For general DUNE information: Go to [DUNE at Work](https://web.fnal.gov/collaboration/DUNE/SitePages/home.aspx)

+To access the CDR content, go to [CDR](https://github.com/DUNE/cdr).

 ## Autobuilt PDFs

 Shortly after successful commits are pushed these links should point to updated files.